hashicorp/action-waypoint/README.md

 # action-waypoint

+**Note: This is an experiment and isn't recommended for consistent usage.
+For anything beyond experimental, we recommend using [action-setup-waypoint](https://github.com/hashicorp/action-setup-waypoint).**

 This action provides an abstraction for working with Waypoint and the GitHub releases and commit statuses APIs.
 It is intended to be the easiest way to automatically deploy